GSA/site-scanning-documentation/pages/scan_steps.md

 At the moment, these 'scan components' are:
 * [urlScan](https://github.com/GSA/site-scanning-engine/blob/main/libs/core-scanner/src/scans/url-scan.ts) - which loads the Initial URL and then notes whether it redirects; what the Final URL is; whether it is live; what its server status code, filetype, and base domain are; and whether the Final URL is on the same domain and same website as the Initial URL.
 This populates the `URL`, `Domain`, `Base Domain`, `Top Level Domain`, `Media Type`, `Live`, `Redirects`, and `Status Code` fields.
   * For `Live` - it is marked `TRUE` if the final server status code is one of these - 200, 201, 202, 203, 204, 205, 206.
-  * For `Redirects` - it is marked `TRUE` if there are one or more components in the redirect chain of the request method.
+  * For `Redirect` - it is marked `TRUE` if there are one or more components in the redirect chain of the request method.
 * [cmsScan](https://github.com/GSA/site-scanning-engine/blob/main/libs/core-scanner/src/scans/cms.ts) - which looks for certain code snippets in the page html and headers that indicate the use of a certain CMS.
 These code snippets are borrowed from the great work of [Wappalyzer](https://github.com/tunetheweb/wappalyzer), specifically the files in [this folder](https://github.com/tunetheweb/wappalyzer/tree/master/src/technologies).
 In order to detect the use of Cloud.gov pages, the x-server response header is also checked to see if it contains `cloud.gov pages`.
 This populates the `Infrastructure - CMS Provider` field.
 * [cookieScan](https://github.com/GSA/site-scanning-engine/blob/main/libs/core-scanner/src/scans/cookies.ts) - which uses Puppeteer's built in functionality to note the domains of all cookies that load.
 This populates the `Infrastructure - Cookie Domains` field.
 * [dapScan](https://github.com/GSA/site-scanning-engine/blob/main/libs/core-scanner/src/scans/dap.ts) - which captures the outbound requests that occur when the target URL loads and notes whether a call using the Digital Analytics Program tag IDs ('G-CSLL4ZEK4L') is one of them.
 If it is, the Google Analytics parameters are also captured.
 This capture of parameters fails though if the DAP snippet is self-hosted.
 Therefore, the scan looks at all outbound requests and sees if they come from a url ending in `Universal-Federated-Analytics-Min.js` and if it does, then still captures the parameters.
 These steps populate the `Infrastructure - DAP Detected` and `Infrastructure - DAP Parameters` fields.